This document contains information about the following topics:

 Springfield College awards College grant funds primarily on the basis of financial need.
 Academic achievement, cocurricular/community activities, and leadership potential are also considered when making award decisions.
 State and federal funds are awarded and disbursed subject to the program regulations from the awarding agency.

-All U.S. citizens or eligible non-citizens who have been accepted into a degree or eligible certificate program may apply for assistance.
+All students who have been accepted into a degree or eligible certificate program may apply for assistance.

 Students must be in good academic standing.
 See the section on “Financial Aid.”

-As a result of the completion of the financial aid application process, an expected family contribution is calculated.
+Each year a determination of the family contribution to educational expenses is developed in the financial aid application process.
 Students are expected to take responsibility for the financial aid application process which must be completed for each year assistance is needed.

 All applicants for need-based financial aid must file the Free Application for Federal Student Aid (FAFSA) each year.
-The FAFSA can be completed on the Web (www.fafsa.ed.gov).
-Verification of data on the application forms is done by collecting appropriate year-end federal tax transcripts and W-2’s.
+The FAFSA is available in paper format from the Office of Financial Aid or can be completed on the Web (www.fafsa.ed.gov).
+Verification of data on the application forms is done by collecting appropriate year-end federal tax returns.

-Returning undergraduate are sent information in January, on re-applying for financial aid for the upcoming academic year.
+Returning undergraduate students who are expected to return the following year are sent the Springfield College financial aid application/information in January prior to the start of the upcoming academic year.
 The priority application date for returning students is May 1.
 Late applications may reduce access to financial aid.

-The Office of Financial Aid may grant a semester of financial aid probation if there are documented circumstances affecting the student’s ability to maintain good academic standing.
+The Office of Financial Aid may grant a semester of financial aid probation if there are documented circumstances affecting the students ability to maintain good academic standing.
 Requests for financial aid probation must be made in writing to the director of financial aid.
-The complete policy of satisfactory academic progress as it applies to financial aid is available from the Financial Aid Office.

 Financial Aid Policy